 Micro-credentials are often referred to as a way to increase and diversify lifelong learning provision to support individual learning pathways and widen access to higher education.
 Provision of lifelong learning opportunities, or units smaller than full degrees, such as courses, modules, diplomas, parts of degrees, in-service training, etc., is however an area where higher education institutions have long been active.
-Private companies and third sector actors also have learning provision, which fits the concept of micro-credentials.
+Private companies and third sector actors also provide learning, which fits the concept of micro-credentials.
 In this regard, micro-credentials may not bring anything new under the sun at all.
 However, by including already existing diverse learning provision in the discussion, the micro-credentials may help to re-conceptualise this diversity by putting these different concepts together into a coherent and more understandable whole.

 At the heart of the micro-credentials are learners - individuals in search of a first experience of higher education or in pursuit of updating and enhancing their knowledge, skills and competences after a period in or out of the workforce.
-In this regard, the micro-credentials should be understood as learning opportunities provided before, during and after higher education studies leading to a degree.
+In this regard, micro-credentials should be understood as learning opportunities provided before, during and after higher education studies leading to a degree.

 Another important aspect is collaboration.
-In many cases, the diversification of learning provision is taking place in collaboration with higher education institutions and other education providers both within the sector and between different sectors nationally and internationally.
-At EU level, one example is the higher education institutions participating in the European Universities initiative, where participating institutions seek to expand their learning offer together to different target groups by combining their strengths, which can lead to the co-development of MCs between institutions, students and employers/companies.
-Efforts can also be made to open up learning opportunities together on various platforms, often including collaboration with employers (e.g. FUN-MOOC).
-In this regard, micro-credentials can be seen as a way to tailor the learning offer to the needs of working and family life, but also as a means to evidence the acquired knowledge, skills and competences.
-Another interesting aspect is the relationship with research and how micro-credentials could support the knowledge transfer by translating the latest research results quickly into learning opportunities to the benefit of the society.
+In many cases, the diversification of learning provision takes place in collaboration with higher education institutions and other education providers both within the sector and between different sectors nationally and internationally.
+At EU level, one example is the higher education institutions participating in the European Universities initiative, where participating institutions together seek to expand their learning offer to different target groups by combining their strengths, which can lead to the co-development of MCs between institutions, students and employers/companies.
+Efforts can also be made to open up learning opportunities together on various platforms, often including collaboration with employers.
+In this regard, microcredentials can be seen as a way to tailor the learning offer to the needs of working and family life, but also as a means to make evident the acquired knowledge, skills and competences.
+Another interesting aspect is the relationship with research and how micro-credentials could support knowledge transfer by translating the latest research results quickly into learning opportunities to the benefit of society.

-Consideration is needed on the cost of developing and delivering micro-credentials across different disciplines and how they are linked to higher education funding structures that are currently often focused on degrees, for example beyond a pro-rata ECTS approach, and differ from country to country.
-Incentivisation of micro-credentials will be important for their broader take-up.
+Consideration is needed on the cost of developing and delivering micro-credentials across different disciplines and how they are linked to higher education funding structures.
+Currently these are often focused on degrees and differ greatly from country to country.
+Appropriate incentivisation of micro-credentials will be important for their broader take-up.

-- Recommendation 1: facilitate the exploration of the concept of micro-credentials in supporting engagement of higher education institutions in lifelong learning by reaching out and providing access to education to diverse learners before, during and after studies that lead a degree. - Recommendation 2: support a learner-centred approach and foster various forms of collaboration in developing micro-credentials with relevant stakeholders.
-Collaboration with other providers or employers could be encouraged, as this might increase the relevance of the micro-credentials for the labour market. - Recommendation 3: explore the applicability of micro-credentials in evidencing knowledge, skills and competences acquired at work, alongside RPL, and accelerating the transfer of latest research to lifelong learning opportunities.
+- Recommendation 1: facilitate the exploration of the concept of micro-credentials to support engagement of higher education institutions in lifelong learning by reaching out and providing access to education to diverse learners before, during and after studies that lead a degree. - Recommendation 2: support a learner-centred approach and foster various forms of collaboration in developing micro-credentials with relevant stakeholders.
+Collaboration of HEIs with other providers or employers should be encouraged, as this might increase the relevance of the micro-credentials for the labour market. - Recommendation 3: explore the usefulness of micro-credentials in evidencing knowledge, skills and competences acquired at work, alongside RPL. - Recommendation 4: explore the potential of micro-credentials in facilitating the transfer of latest findings from research quickly in learning opportunities, also in the context of lifelong learning and diverse learners.